 In 2005, his work was included the Pan-African Film Festival of Cannes and in Martinique at the Atrium Center in Fort de France congratulated by the writer and former Mayor Mr. Aimé CESAIRE.

 His cultural achievements have been recognized by Georgetown University and the Franck W. Hale, Jr. Cultural Black Center at Ohio States University.

 In 2006, Pascal exhibits his works during the Congressional Black Caucus event.
 Since then, his work has been featured at the Serengeti Gallery in Maryland and at Armour J. Blackburn University Center at Howard University. and at a special pop-up showroom in Miami.
 His artwork has graced contemporary book covers, including The Atlantic World and La Veranda Creole.

 Back in France, from 2010 to 2014, he devoted to the creation.

-The oil on canvas painting, titled Yes We Can, was created in 2010 and completed in 2017, This work was donated to the city of Pasadena through Vice Mayor Mr. John KENNEDY and today, this painting is on display at the Central Library of Pasadena, California.
+The oil on canvas painting, titled Yes We Can, was created in 2010 and completed in 2017.
+This work was donated to the city of Pasadena by Pascal Mpeck through the Honorable Vice Mayor Mr. John KENNEDY and today, this painting is on display at the Central Library of Pasadena, California.